 How to Monitor Citrix SD-WAN Using eG Enterprise?

 eG Enterprise monitors the Citrix SD-WAN appliance using an eG remote agent that is deployed on a remote Windows host in the environment.
 This agent is capable of monitoring the performance of the SD-WAN by connecting to the appliance via SSH.
-To enable this connection, you need to specify the valid credentials of a user who can access the target appliance via SSH port while managing the target appliance or monitoring using eG admin interface.
+To enable this connection, you need to specify the valid credentials of a user who can access the target appliance via SSH port while adding the target appliance for monitoring using eG admin interface.
 The steps for managing the target appliance are provided in the following section.